biicode/docs/getting-started/helloworld-arduino.rst

 Modifying your code and publishing the results is easy with biicode.

-If you try again the reused example before, with a different interval or pinMode in the ``blink_setup`` function, you'll see that  the result is the same.
+If you try again the reused example before, with a different interval or pin in the ``blink_setup`` function, you'll see that  the result is the same.
 For example:

 **main_reuse.cpp**